debach/zend-mp3/README.md

 ## How to use PHP Reader

 PHP reader has a [nice documentation](https://code.google.com/p/php-reader/) both on its website and in the code.
 What follows are a couple of examples to give you a quick start.
-PHP reader can do a lot more that what is covered here.
+PHP reader can do a lot more than what is covered here.

 ### Reading the duration of an MP3 file